Grade Two | YMOH Curriculum

 Projects and activities will include writing timelines, analyzing how past and present are connected, compare and contrast and design and create a model of a Muslim city.

 The Grade Two Islamic Studies program will consist of eight unit: Aqeedah, Fiqh, Seerah, Sahaba Series, Tafsir, Ahadeeth, Character Education (Tahtheeb Al-Nafs), and Quran with Tajweed.

 Areas of study include:

-Aqeedah (Tawheed): Students will review Grade One Aqeedah portion, learn about the Three Fundamental Principles, the wisdom behind creating the Jinn and human beings, the obligation of worshipping Allah alone, worshipping other than Allah is Shirk, Pillars of Islam (submission) and Iman (faith), the two testimonies, Ihsaan and belief in resurrection, slaves knowledge of the Prophet, he Three Ranks of Deen (Islam, Iman and Ihsan)
+Aqeedah (Tawheed): Students will review Grade One Aqeedah topics, learn about the Three Fundamental Principles, understand the wisdom behind the creation of the Jinn and human beings, know the obligation of worshipping Allah alone and that worshipping other than Allah is Shirk.

-From the life of the Prophet (peace and blessings be upon him) they will learn about:
+From the Seerah of the Prophet (peace and blessings be upon him) they will learn about:-